eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their EUDI Wallet.
+Trust Services foreseen in the legal proposal, which give the User full control over the use of their Person Identification Data (PID) and Electronic Attestations of Attributes (QEAA, PuB-EAA or EAA), and any other personal data within their Wallet Unit.
 From a technical viewpoint, this may also imply guaranteeing a User sole control over sensitive cryptographic material (e.g., private keys) related to their PID and/or (Q)EAA, including the use cases for electronic identification and creating a signature or seal.
 Wallet Providers provide Wallet Unit Attestation (WUA).

-Wallet Providers are responsible for ensuring compliance with the requirements for EUDI Wallets.
+Wallet Providers are responsible for ensuring compliance with the requirements for Wallet Solutions.

 ### 3.3 Person Identification Data (PID) Providers